 What is Spine Surgery?

-There are several conditions that may lead to spine surgery, including broken vertebrae, spinal weakness or herniated disks.
+There are several conditions that may lead to spine surgery, including broken vertebrae, spinal weakness, or herniated disks.
 The most common procedure to relieve back pain is a spinal fusion (a surgical technique used to join two vertebrae).
-Spinal fusion eliminates motion between vertebrae.
-It also prevents the stretching of nerves and surrounding ligaments and muscles.
 Other common spine surgeries include discectomy (removal of an injured disk) and laminectomy (removal of tissue between disks in the spine), which is commonly used to treat pain in the lower back.

 Roughly 450,000 spinal fusions are performed in the U.S. each year, and they are more common in men than women.